aptech/docs/docs/CR-cumsumc.rst

     y = cumsumc(x);

-Now if you view y, you will see:
+Now if you view *y*, you will see:

 ::